openshift/source-to-image/docs/cli.md

 ```
 The build command parameters are defined as follows:

-1. `source location` - the URL of a GIT repository or a local path to the source code
+1. `source location` - the URL of a Git repository or a local path to the source code
 1. `builder image` - the Docker image to be used in building the final image
 1. `tag` - the name of the final Docker image (if provided)